Maldives

 How Dating Tends to Work

-- Resort islands: more open environments for foreigners and expats; international norms apply within resort boundaries.
+- Resort islands: more open environments for foreigners and expats; international norms apply within resort boundaries, but resort‑zone PDA and alcohol use that bleed onto nearby local islands can still trigger legal trouble.

-- Pace: consent must be explicit; public affection is limited on local islands, acceptable in resort zones.
+- Pace: consent must be explicit and ongoing; public affection is strictly limited on local islands, modestly acceptable in resort zones.

-- Logistics: know which island you're on—rules differ dramatically between local and resort zones.
+- Logistics: know which island you're on—rules differ dramatically between local and resort zones; “resort ethics” does not overwrite local‑island law.

 Do's & Don'ts for Intimacy